PavlosMac/rxjs_play/README.md

 The Observable handles a stream of events where the callback is called for each event.
 Promises only handle one event.
 Promises only work with ‘single’ async value, chained promises leading to the infamous callback hell.

-Observables are cancellable, i.e once they are executed, they can be terminated, whereas a Promises always has to resolve or be rejected.
+Observables are cancellable, i.e once they are executed, they can be terminated, whereas a Promise always has to resolve or be rejected.

 Observables are also termed ‘lazy’, they do not activate unless they are subscribed to by a consumer/observer.
 Lazy execution allows you to chain operators together e.g map, tap, filter.
 Another facet of this concept is the ‘hot’ / ‘cold’ observable.
 Lazy Observables are considered cold until they are activated.